Cox's Bazar District

 Cox's Bazar District (কক্সবাজার জেলা) is a district in the Chittagong Division of Bangladesh.

-It is named after Cox's Bazar town.
+It is named after the town of Cox's Bazar.
 It is located 150 km south of Chittagong.
 Cox's Bazar is also known by the names Panowa ("yellow flower") and Palongkee.
 The modern Cox's Bazar derives its name from Captain Hiram Cox (died 1799), an army officer who served in British India.
 It is one of the fishing ports of Bangladesh, and contains one of the world's longest natural sea beaches (120 km long including mud flats).

 In 1984 during the Ershad regime, Cox's Bazar district was established by dividing Chittagong District.
 Today, Cox's Bazar is a major tourist destination within Bangladesh.

 Geography

 Cox's Bazar District has an area of 2491.86 km2.
 It is bounded by Chittagong District on the north, Bay of Bengal in the south, Bandarban District on the east, and the Bay of Bengal on the west.
 Major rivers include Matamuhuri, Bakkhali, Reju Khal, Naf River, Maheshkhali channel and Kutubdia channel.
 The area of the city of Cox's Bazar is 6.85 km2.